Open Letter

 Brahim Zarouali, KU Leuven, Belgium

-Loes Pouwels, Radboud University, the Netherlands
+Loes Pouwels, Radboud University, The Netherlands

 Árni Már Einarsson, University of Copenhagen, Denmark

-Carsten Reinemann, LMU Munich, Deutschland
+Carsten Reinemann, LMU Munich, Germany

 Annie Waldherr, University of Vienna, Austria

-Wouter van den Bos, Universiteit van Amsterdam, the Netherlands
+Wouter van den Bos, Universiteit van Amsterdam, The Netherlands

 Sami Nenno, TU Dresden, Germany